SharePoint/sp-dev-docs/docs/general-development/create-a-sharepoint-workflow-app-using-visual-studio-2012.md

-1. Launch Visual Studio 2012 and create a new project using the **App for SharePoint 2013** template, as depicted in Figure 2.
+1. Launch Visual Studio 2012 and create a new project using the **App for SharePoint** template, as depicted in Figure 2.

     > **Note:**
       > In this walkthrough, the solution file is named "DocApprovalWorkflow1".
 It is recommended that you use the same name.
 However, if you name your solution differently, be sure that you make necessary adjustments in the instructions that follow.